DogsBlog & Articles

 Which Breed Is Right for You?

-• Live in an apartment with close neighbors? → Pit Bull adapts better
+• Live in an apartment?
+Pit Bull adapts better

 Mustafa Ibrahim